sdminonne/rh-blogs/RHACM-backup-and-restore/Backup and restore ACM.md

 local-cluster   true                                  True     True        5h11m
 ```
 Since this is not a real Disaster Recovery scenario we can push our analysis a little further:
-looking at the UIs respectively we find the the `managed-one` cluster is still registered to the `dr-hub1` Hub.
+looking at the UIs respectively we find the the `managed-one` cluster is still registered to the `dr-hub1` Hub:

 ![](https://i.imgur.com/Nr5vZzX.png)

-Even if the managed clusters is not registered it appears in the UI.
+Even if the managed clusters is not registered it appears in the UI:
 ![](https://i.imgur.com/gHIYsSM.png)

-UI detects the presence of the `managed-one` namespace but it returns the failure since it cannot fetch any information from `managedcluster` CRD.
+The UI detects the presence of the `managed-one` namespace but it returns the failure since it cannot fetch any information from `managedcluster` CRD.

 ### Registering the managed cluster

 The current solution to register each managed cluster consists in having each managed cluster `registration` operator register to the new Hub.
 Each managed cluster `registration` operator watches the `bootstrap-hub-kubeconfig` secret inside `open-cluster-management-agent` namespace.
 The general idea is:
  1. Generate the new HUB kubeconfig (dr-hub2 in our case)
  2. Fetch admin-kubeconfig secret from the managed cluster namespace.
  3. Supplying the authorization to the `registration` operator to register the managed cluster
  4. Using kubeconfig fetched at point 2 to replace the `boostrap-hub-kubeconfig` with kubeconfig generated at point 1

-Let's start by generate the new Hub kubeconfig.
+Let's start by generating the new Hub kubeconfig.
 We're going to generate it through an [heredoc](https://en.wikipedia.org/wiki/Here_document).
-Assuming `oc` openshift client is pointing to the new Hub we can generate through this series of commands.
+Assuming `oc` OpenShift client is pointing to the new Hub we can generate through this series of commands:

 ```bash=
 managedclustername=managed-one